 DECA (Distributive Clubs of America)

-DECA prepares emerging leaders and entrepreneurs for careers in marketing, finance, hospitality and management in high schools and colleges around the globe.
+DECA prepares emerging leaders and entrepreneurs for careers in marketing, finance, hospitality, and management in high schools and colleges around the globe.
 Students compete in local, state, and national competitions.
 The High School Division includes 200,000 members in 3,500 schools.

 Rachel's Challenge is a national non-profit organization dedicated to creating safe, connected school environments where learning and teaching are maximized.
 Based on the life and writing of Rachel Scott, the first victim of the Columbine tragedy in 1999, Rachel's Challenge provides a continual improvement process for schools designed to awaken the learner in every child.
 The goal is to motivate and equip students to start and sustain a chain reaction of kindness and compassion that transforms schools and communities.

 The Gender Sexuality Alliance (GSA) serves the LGBTQ+ community on campus and works to create an affirming, safe and inclusive environment for all students.
 The purpose of this organization is to foster a sense of community among students of all sexual orientations and gender identities.
-This organization offers a group, which allows allies to join in the education of others.
+This organization offers a group that allows allies to join in the education of others.
 The organization will seek to promote understanding of the issues facing gay, lesbian, bisexual, transgender, and allied students on this campus.

-Advisor – Brooke Johnson
+Advisor – John Mancone

-The Humanities Scholars Program is a college preparatory club developed for highly motivated students from BVT, Uxbridge High School, Blackstone Millville Regional, Bellingham High School, and Milford High School.
+The Humanities Scholars program is a college preparatory club developed for highly motivated students from BVT, Uxbridge High School, Blackstone Millville Regional, Bellingham High School, and Milford High School.
 The program strives to expose students to local colleges and prepare students for the college application process.
-Club members spend three to four school days on local college campuses where they are able to meet college-bound students from schools within the valley.
+Club members spend three to four school days on local college campuses, where they are able to meet college-bound students from schools within the valley.
 Students also have the opportunity to tour the school, receive a presentation from each university’s admissions office, and engage in a discussion-based “master’s lecture” from a college professor.
 The topic of the lectures is based on a common theme that drives the program each year and allows students to learn about the topic from multiple perspectives.

 Advisors – Megan Potenti & Len O'Neil